LSEG-API-Samples/LSEG-API-Samples-Example.RDP.Python.GenericBulkFile.Workflow/README.md

 ### <a id="python_example_run"></a>Run the demo Notebook application

-1. Open Anaconda Prompt and go to the project's folder.
+1. Open the Command Prompt and go to the project's folder.
-2. Run the following command in the Anaconda Prompt application to create a Conda environment named *CFS* for the project.
+2. Run the following command in the Command Prompt application to create a virtual environment named *CFS* for the project.
     ``` bash
-    (base) $>conda create --name CFS python=3.10
+    $>python -m venv CFS
     ```
-3. Once the environment is created, activate a Conda *CFS* environment with this command in Anaconda Prompt.
+3. Once the environment is created, activate a virtual *CFS* environment with this command.
     ``` bash
-    (base) $>conda activate CFS
+    #Windows
+    $>CSF\Scripts\activate

+    #Mac
+    $>source CFS\bin\activte
     ```
 4. Run the following command to the dependencies in the *CFS* environment
     ``` bash